 The 9:30 am Family Worship is the largest service in the parish.
 This informal service is suitable for people of any age.
 The sung worship consists of modern songs and hymns.
 These are led by a music group normally consisting of singers, guitars, piano and drums.
 The service also includes Bible readings, a talk and prayers and possibly a talk or activity suitable for children.

-Holy Communion is celebrated on the first Sunday of the month.
+Holy Communion is celebrated on the second Sunday of the month.
 At Holy Communion one of the recent orders of services will be used, these contain a number of prayers and responses that the congregation join in with.
 (At other services there are far fewer prayers and congregational responses.)
 We welcome any visiting Christian to take the communion bread and wine if they do so in their own church.